 Friends of the Library

-Another opportunity for volunteering is with the Friends of the Library.
-The Friends of the Library is a charitable organization which fosters understanding and appreciation of the 16 branches in our public library system by raising funds to enhance services, materials and equipment not provided by public funding.
+Another opportunity for volunteering is with the Friends of the Library, a volunteer led charitable organization that raises funds to enhance services, materials and equipment not provided by public funding.

 If you are interested in joining or finding out more about the Friends of the Library please visit the Friends of the Library page.